HTMLGuyLLC/jPack/README.md

 <h4 id="3lineofjs">How to get and submit a form in 3 lines of javascript:</h4>
 <i>
 - Success/failure messages will be shown in an alert
-- HTML5/browser validation is done on the required field prior to submit</i>
+- HTML5/browser validation is done on the required field prior to submit

 Your javascript
 ```javascript